Younes-ch/Younes-ch/README.md

 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codewars`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
-- :thinking: I’m currently open for: `A summer Intern` or a new `part job opportunity`.
+- :thinking: I’m currently open for: `A freelance project` or a new `part job opportunity`.
 - :nerd_face: Always `learning new things`

 <br>